Roman Atwood

 Roman Bernard Atwood (born May 28, 1983) is an American YouTube personality and prankster.
 He is best known for his vlogs, where he posts updates about his life.
 His vlogging channel, "RomanAtwoodVlogs", has a total of 5 billion views and 15 million subscribers.
 He also has another YouTube channel called "RomanAtwood", where he used to post prank videos.
 The channel has been inactive since 2016.
 His pranks have gained over 1.4 billion views and 10.4 million subscribers.
 He became the second YouTuber after Germán Garmendia to receive two Diamond Play Buttons for his first two channels.

 On May 28, 2022, he officially launched his third channel, "RomanAtwoodPodcast".
 The channel is focused around his podcast where he features numerous friends and special guests, such as Steve-O, Vitaly, and FouseyTube.

+He is also a board game designer, having created a game called "War and Pieces" back in 2016.